NathanDuran/MRDA-Corpus/README.md

 - word_freq = [Dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) with Word and Count columns.
 - vocabulary = List of all words in vocabulary.
 - vocabulary_size = Number of words in the vocabulary.
+- speakers = List of all speakers.
+- num_speakers = Number of speakers in the MRDA data.

 Each DA label set (basic, general or full) also has:
 - <*setname*>_label_freq = [Dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) containing all data in the sets Dialogue Acts table above.